Doctor of Philosophy in Special Education

 The specific principles that define how students will be engaged in learning build upon the idea that doctoral education is a complex process of formation emphasizing development of scholars’ professional identity in all its dimensions, including their recognition of the role the discipline and its scholars are to play in academe and in society.
 Because such a professional identity requires students to play an active role in its development, the doctoral program is premised on four instructional principles: (a) problem-centered learning focusing on the formulation of significant research questions and specification of corresponding methods of inquiry; (b) apprenticeship with multiple mentors involving intentionality, collective responsibility, recognition, respect, trust, and reciprocity; (c) creating and sustaining a safe and engaging intellectual community/culture in which students feel support among themselves and in collegial relations with faculty; and (d) scholarly integration in which the teaching and research mission of the department and faculty is closely linked.

 Every year the doctoral program accepts a cohort of students from throughout the world.
 Each cohort consists of students with diverse interests and career goals.
 Underlying this cohort design are weekly seminars, various research and teaching experiences, and an interrelated specialization structure.
-Each doctoral student chooses an area of specialization and potentially a secondary area of interest as a cognate.
+Each doctoral student chooses an area of specialization and potentially a related area of interest outside the specialization and the department as a cognate.
 Currently, our program has the following areas of specialization:

-- Disability and Diversity in Education and Society
+- Disability and Diversity in School and Society

 - Instructional Design, Technology, and Innovation